 Courtney loves the challenge of finding innovative ways to help people share their ideas more clearly and efficiently.
 Courtney brings over 10 years of experience in higher education to the creation and organization of programming at ARTiculate: Real&Clear.
 In addition to developing curriculum and managing projects at ARTicualte, Courtney is an adjunct professor of Gender and Women’s Studies at the University of Denver and the Special Projects Coordinator for Denver’s Athena Project.
 Courtney has worked at The Denver Centre Theatre Academy, The Community College of Aurora, The Aurora Fox, Theatre Research in Canada, Toronto’s Summerworks Festival, and The University of Toronto.
-Courtney holds a MA in Performance Studies from New York University and a PhD in Theatre and Performance Studies from the University of Toronto.
+Courtney holds an MA in Performance Studies from New York University and a PhD in Theatre and Performance Studies from the University of Toronto.

-Robin A. Miller, PhD is an energized executive coach and COO for ARTiculate: Real&Clear.
+Robin A. Miller, PhD, is an energized executive coach and COO for ARTiculate: Real&Clear.
 She focuses on executive communication, leadership development, presentation, conflict management, and Aikido communication.

-Her clients come from a variety of businesses including University of Denver Daniel’s School of Business, Bentek Energy, Slalom Consulting, The City of Northglenn, elected officials from Westminster, Denver and Jefferson Counties, Colorado Health Institute, Colorado Health Foundation, Strategic Connections and the NFL.
+Her clients come from a variety of businesses including University of Denver Daniel’s College of Business, Bentek Energy, Slalom Consulting, The City of Northglenn, elected officials from Westminster, Denver and Jefferson Counties, Colorado Health Institute, Colorado Health Foundation, Strategic Connections and the NFL.

 Danny has a strong background in helping organizations and individuals grow.
 As an Apple employee, he helped grow and expand Apple’s education initiatives.
 As a Development Director at a nonprofit, he increased the organizational budget by 30% and helped expand literacy programs to homeless shelters across Chicago.
 As a high school teacher, he helped his high school achieve Green status under DPS standards.
 Danny strongly believes in the true power and talent of ARTiculate coaches and desires nothing more than to help grow ARTiculate into another stratosphere.
 In his free time, you can find Danny at the batting cages, at a Rockies game, hiking, and trying new breweries.